JKornev/q3net/README.md

 ```

 ### How to
-First lets try to query information from the server without a connection
+Query information from the server without opening a connection
 ```python
 import q3net
 # query server info and status